 Heatsinks are not compulsory.
 SSD failures because of heat are uncommon.
 In fact, the branding labels on most SSD’s PCBs are designed to work as a heatsink.
 Samsung 980 Pro’s label also works as a heat spreader.

-But, if you have a heatsink either the one coming with the motherboard or a bought from a third party, it will not only protect your SSD from failures but also increase its lifespan.
+But, if you have a heatsink either the one coming with the motherboard or one bought from a third party, it will not only protect your SSD from failures but also increase its lifespan.

 It is a fact that the SSD controller when exposed to excessive heat for longer periods tends to fail faster.
 But, this is the case only with the high-end Gen 4 NVMe SSDs.
 As we discussed earlier, the manufacturers will offer those SSDs in heatsink variants as well.

-In simple words, it is always a win-win when you install a heatsink on your M.2 SSD and especially the Gen 4 NVMe SSDs.
+In simple words, it is always a win-win when you install a heatsink on your M.2 SSD especially the Gen 4 NVMe SSDs.
 Look at Paul’s Hardware video on the same topic.

 So, you have decided to install an external heatsink on your NVMe drive.
 Well, keep these two things in mind before you proceed further.

-- Removing the SSD’s label will probably void the warranty.
+1. Removing the SSD’s label will probably void the warranty.

-- If your motherboard already has a heatsink, there is no need to buy an external heatsink.
+2. If your motherboard already has a heatsink, there is no need to buy an external heatsink.

 Now, let’s get started with the installation.
 You can use the same SSD on your PS5 as well.